Tillered Docs

 compose validate

-Validate cluster configuration YAML syntax and schema.
+Validate configuration YAML syntax and schema.
+Runs locally; no agent connection or auth required.

 arctic compose validate <config-file> [flags]

---strictTreat warnings as errorsfalse
+--strictfalseTreat warnings as errors

 Validating cluster.yaml...